elherold/growingWordClouds/README.md

 `python main.py`                   - to get a csv file of new sensitive words

 `python gpt_api_calls.py`          - to prolong the dictionary of descriptions for all new sensitive words.
 Be careful, this may cost money!
-The user is expected to have a look at the gpt_api_calls() function to decide on the Parameters and specify them according to their needs.
+The user is expected to have a look at the gpt_api_calls() function to understand the parameters and specify them according to their needs.
+At least: N_CALLS, START_INDEX and OUTPUT_LANGUAGE

 ## Content
 ### Stakeholder & Requirement Analysis